-A member of the Select Board, in his or her relations with fellow Board Members, should:
+A member of the Board of Selectmen, in his or her relations with fellow Board members, should:

 - 1. Recognize that action at official legal meetings is binding and that he or she alone cannot bind the Board outside of such meetings; - 2.
 Refrain from public statements or promises of how he or she will vote on matters that will come before the Board until he or she has had an opportunity to fully vet the issue during a Board meeting; - 3.
 Make decisions only after all facts on a question have been presented and discussed; - 4.
 Uphold the intent of executive session and respect the privileged communication that exists in executive session; - 5.
-Refrain from communicating the position of the Select Board to anyone unless the full Board has previously agreed on both the position and the language of the statement conveying the position; - 6.
-Treat with respect the rights of all Members of the Board despite differences of opinion; and - 7.
-Afford Members of the Board the opportunity to speak on matters in Board meetings and hearings without interruption.
+Refrain from communicating the position of the Board of Selectmen to anyone unless the full Board has previously agreed on both the position and the language of the statement conveying the position; - 6.
+Treat with respect the rights of all members of the Board despite differences of opinion; and - 7.
+Afford members of the Board the opportunity to speak on matters in Board meetings and hearings without interruption.

-D. Board-Town Staff Relations
+D. Board-Town Staff Relations.

-A member of the Select Board, in his or her relations with Town staff, should:
+A member of the Board of Selectmen, in his or her relations with Town staff, should:

 - 1. Treat all staff as professionals that respects the abilities, experience, and dignity of each individual; - 2.
 Exercise caution and discretion in public criticism of any individual Town employee.
-Member concerns about performance of staff reporting to the Town Manager should, under ordinary circumstances only be articulated to the Town Manager, or, in limited circumstances, other appropriate Town personnel, such as Town Counsel and Department Heads
+Member concerns about performance of staff reporting to the Town Manager should, under ordinary circumstances only be articulated to the Town Manager, or, in limited circumstances, other appropriate Town personnel, such as Town Counsel and Department heads.

-3. Keep requests for staff support to a minimum wherever possible, and insureensure that all requests go through the Town Manager's Office or between such office and the Select Board.

-4. To the extent practicable, insure ensure that any materials or information provided to an individual member from a staff member be made available to all Select Board Members.
+- 3. Keep requests for staff support to a minimum wherever possible, and insure that all requests go through the Town Manager's Office or between such office and the Office of the Board of Selectmen - 4.
+To the extent practicable, insure that any materials or information provided to an individual member from a staff member be made available to all Selectmen.

-As a final matter each Select Board Member as an elected official, has an individual and specific series of ethical obligations under Massachusetts' "Conflict of Interest" statute, G.L. c.
+As a final matter each Selectman as an elected official, has an individual and specific series of ethical obligations under Massachusetts' "Conflict of Interest" statute, G.L. c.
 268A, as well as Office of Campaign and Political Finance regulations.
 Moreover, the Board has obligations as a body to abide by a number of other important laws and regulations reflecting on its conduct, including, but not limited to, the Open Meeting Law and Public Records Laws.
 Both Members as individuals and the Board as a whole must be especially mindful of these obligations in addition to its self-enforced code of conduct.